DonovanDMC/E621Documentation/notes.md

 This operation is idempotent.

-Unless your account is not old enough or the post has notes locked, a success will always be returned (even if the note does not exist)
+A success will be returned even if the note does not exist.
 {% endswagger-description %}

 {% swagger-parameter in="path" name="id" type="Number" required="true" %}